aloucks/vks/README.md

 ## Cargo Features

-vks supports very fine grained compile-time configuration via Cargo features.
+Vks supports very fine grained compile-time configuration via Cargo features.
 The version of the core specification and the revision for each extension can be selected individually.
 Dependencies between available features are modelled as well.
 This means, selecting nothing but a single extension revision (i.e. via `cargo build --no-default-features --features khr_wayland_surface_5`)